MPACT-ORG/llvm-project/llvm/docs/Mdl/MDLSpec.md

 Reid Tatge          [tatge@google.com](mailto:tatge@google.com)

+## Introduction: Why build a new language for describing microarchitecture?

+### TL;DR:
+*  The proposed language can be thought of as an _optional extension to the LLVM machine description_.
+For most upstream architectures, the new language offers minimal benefit other than a much more succinct way to specify an architecture vs schedules and itineraries.
+But for accelerator-class architectures, it provides a level of detail and capability not available in the existing tablegen approaches.

+The primary goal of this work was to enable users to write intuitive, succinct descriptions for statically- or dynamically-scheduled VLIW architectures.
+The current Tablegen mechanisms of schedules and itineraries can competently describe superscalar and EPIC processors, but there are problems when trying to model VLIWs.
+Creating solutions to some of those problems in TableGen, we found that many solutions either took more “invention” than what we were comfortable with, or scattered the semantic load of the new information to the point that it obfuscated the microarchitectural details, the very antithesis of this work.
+To be both succinct and intuitive, we needed a made-to-purpose DSL.
+I’ll discuss some of the issues below.

+The critical challenge with modeling VLIWs is that a single defined instruction can have many subtly different "behaviors" on a single target.
+Specifically, a VLIW instruction instance may have different register constraints, different latencies, different pipeline behavior, different encoding, and different resource usage depending on which functional unit it is scheduled on, and what instructions it’s scheduled with.
+It's important to be able to capture each distinct behavior, plumb all behaviors through the compiler to the backend, and - for some architectures - explicitly annotate each instruction _instance_ with scheduling decisions.

+Currently, Tablegen itineraries can describe all the ways an instruction _can_ be executed, but don't have a way to model the different _behaviors_ of all of the scheduling choices (in the language or the generated code), nor a way to efficiently annotate the instruction with scheduling decisions.
+Tablegen, the current tablegen backends, and the LLVM scheduling infrastructure support _one_ description per instruction per subtarget.

+A motivating example is Hexagon: the current Hexagon Tablegen itinerary description is ~18000 lines of _machine-generated_ Tablegen.
+The reason the description is so large is subtle: for every instruction, the model has to describe every distinct way it can be issued - on different functional units, on different issue slots, with different hardware resources used in potentially different pipeline stages.
+You can do this with itineraries, but there's not a convenient way to do it other than producing the Cartesian product of all the constraints for every instruction.
+You get a huge, unreadable, unmanageable description - hence it's machine generated.
+In the case of Hexagon, several constraints are not modeled in the Tablegen description - likely to avoid bloating the size of the generated description - and relegated to handling by Hexagon-specific back-end code.
+FWIW, we can automatically generate an MDL description for Hexagon (from the generated Tablegen) that is ~3000 lines of MDL description.

+It's been suggested that perhaps a better approach would be to start with a series of "small" changes to Tablegen, and incrementally improve its handling of VLIW processors.
+Hopefully, the above paragraphs hint that the differences between what's needed for superscalar vs VLIW isn't trivial - the chasm that needs to be crossed is bigger than what is possible by taking a series of small steps.

+From a language perspective, what's specifically missing in Tablegen is a parametric way to define instruction _behaviors_ in a manner that can be automatically specialized for each instruction, on each target, and for each context in which it can be run.
+We investigated ways of doing this with changes to Tablegen, but the "improvements" we considered simply made a complex description even more complex and even less intuitive.
+Further, passing this information through to the backend required significant changes to the existing Tablegen backends and scheduling infrastructure.
+Rather than perturb both language and code that were working perfectly well for conventional processors, we believed that a parallel approach for VLIWs was a more practical option.

+So we needed a DSL specifically designed to describe microarchitecture.
+As with schedules and itineraries, this is a separable problem from describing instruction semantics, operands, registers, lowering rules, calling conventions, etc. Once we reached that decision, it was straightforward to address some additional problems:

+*   VLIW pipelines can be more intricate than superscalar pipelines.
+Tablegen supports _protected_ pipelines (implemented with register scoreboarding).
+However, statically scheduled VLIWs may have _unprotected_ pipelines as well, where reading a register before its latest written value is available will yield the "old" value that was in the register.
+(This is a feature, not a bug!)
+They may also have _hard_ latencies, where a producer and consumer instruction must be scheduled a specific number of cycles apart.
+*   We want to treat pipeline phases symbolically, and abstractly, rather than using plain integers to describe when things happen in the pipeline.
+*   We wanted to make operand references symbolic, rather than positional (using an operand index), which seems brittle and error prone.
+*   VLIWs typically have hardware resources - beyond functional units and issue slots - that must be allocated and managed by the compiler, often on a cycle-by-cycle basis.
+While itineraries have some capability to name and allocate resources, we needed a more general capability that worked seamlessly with a hierarchical, parameterized model.

+So that is - briefly stated - much of the rationale behind introducing a "new" DSL.
+In fact, this language isn't new - it is based on a language developed in the early 1990's (at Texas Instruments) to accurately model VLIW DSPs, and it is still in use by TI compilers today.
+Note that we're explicitly _not_ trying to replace either itineraries or schedules.
+The MDL is an alternative to those approaches that can be used - on a subtarget-by-subtarget basis - to describe more complex processors.
+While the language works extremely well for VLIW processors, it also happens to work very well for superscalar and EPIC processors, with substantially simpler descriptions in most cases.

-## **Goals for a Machine Description Language**
+## Goals for a Machine Description Language

 Modern processors are complex: multiple execution pipelines, dynamically dispatched, out-of-order execution, register renaming, forwarding networks, and (often) undocumented micro-operations.
 Instruction behaviors, including micro-operations, often can’t be _statically_ modeled in an accurate way, but only _statistically_ modeled.
-In these cases, the compiler’s model of a microarchitecture (Schedules and Itineraries in LLVM) is effectively closer to a heuristic than a formal model.
+In these cases, the compiler’s model of a microarchitecture (schedules and itineraries in LLVM) is effectively closer to a heuristic than a formal model.
 And this works quite well for general purpose microprocessors.

 However, modern accelerators have different and/or additional dimensions of complexity: VLIW instruction issue, unprotected pipelines, tensor/vector ALUs, software-managed memory hierarchies.
-And it's more critical that compilers can precisely model the details of that complexity.
-Currently, LLVM’s Schedules and Itineraries aren’t adequate for directly modeling many accelerator architectural features.
+Features like these make it more critical that compilers can precisely model the details of that complexity.
+Currently, LLVM’s schedules and itineraries aren’t adequate for directly modeling many accelerator architectural features.

 So we have several goals:

-1. We want a first-class, purpose-built, intuitive language that captures all the scheduling and latency details of the architecture - much like Schedules and Itineraries - that works well for all current targets, but also for a large class of accelerator architectures..
+1. We want a first-class, purpose-built, intuitive language that captures all the scheduling and latency details of the architecture - much like schedules and itineraries - that works well for all current targets, but also for a large class of accelerator architectures.
 2. The complexity of the specification should scale with the complexity of the hardware.
 3. The description should be succinct, avoiding duplicated information, while reflecting the way things are defined in a hardware architecture specification.
 4. We want to generate artifacts that can be used in a machine-independent way for back-end optimization, register allocation, instruction scheduling, etc - anything that depends on the behavior and constraints of instructions.